Jee34025/Dashboard-market-online-sales-in-India-/README.md

 - Export cleaned data to a Parquet file
 - Upload dataset to Google BigQuery
 - Convert order_date from integer to date format using SQL
-- Connect to Looker Studio to build interactive dashboards
+- Connect to Looker Studio or Power BI to build interactive dashboards

 ---